OK... here's the

 The Top Commenters

 I like to give the top commenters of the past month a free link with a small icon in the sidebar.
-There were 63 total commenters- the most different people for a month yet!
-I really appreciate every one, and try to respond.
-There were 10 clear winners.
+These haven't been changed since August because of the Scavenger Hunt and hiking.
+I began with comments for October.
+There were 54 total commenters- I think that's the most different people for a month yet!
+When I had all of those counted there was a tie, so I continued going back, one day at a time until I had 10 clear winners.
 Here they are:

 Our Simple Life (Julia- 16 comments)